adnjoo/movie-app-backend/readme.md

 description:

-returns movies in a JSON format.

-> this back-end application serves / saves movies for the user in a Postgres db.
+> this back-end application serves / saves movies for the user in a Postgres db; returns movies in a JSON format.

 [link](https://andrew-movie-app.herokuapp.com/)